RavenDS/Chicken-Extractor/README.md

 I am not affiliated with InterAction Studios in any way.
 This tool is provided "as is" without any guarantees or warranties of any kind, whether expressed or implied, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.

-By using this tool, you acknowledge and agree that the developer is not responsible for any damages, losses, or issues that may arise from its use, including but not limited to data loss or software damage.
+By using this tool, you acknowledge and agree that I am not responsible for any damages, losses, or issues that may arise from its use, including but not limited to data loss or software damage.
 The use of this tool is entirely at your own risk.

 It is your responsibility to ensure that the tool is appropriate for your use case and that you have backed up all important data before using it.
-This tool may modify files or data, and the developer cannot guarantee that such operations will perform as intended in every scenario.
+This tool may modify files or data, and I cannot guarantee that such operations will perform as intended in every scenario.